-The "muting" variant characters will be treated as "BLOCKED".
-The muting variants are redundant, either the reflexive, or rared used (not covered by Modern Chinese Common Used Table in China mainland or Common used Chinese standard table in Taiwan).
+The "muted" variant characters will be treated as "BLOCKED".
+The muted variants are redundant, either reflexive, or rarely used (not covered by Modern Chinese Common Used Table in China mainland or Common used Chinese standard table in Taiwan).

 The "trad-1" and "trad-2" variant characters will be treated like two independent sub groups, which means, the mixture of "trad-1" ad "trad-2" will be blocked as redundant ones.
-If a specific mixed label happens to be the desired one, the applicant is suggested to input this specific label as original label, at the cost of losing some "less desired" traditional label.
+If a specific mixed label happens to be the desired one, the applicant is asked to input this specific label as the original label, at the cost of losing some "less desired" traditional label.

-Given any valid input label, the optimized rules will generate at most 4 allocatable labels -- the original label, an all simplified label, an all traditional label-1 and an all traditional label-2.
-The engineering mechanism include three steps.
+Given any valid input label, the optimized rules will generate at most 4 allocatable labels -- the original label, an all-simplified label, an all-traditional label-1 and an all-traditional label-2.
+The engineering mechanism includes three steps.

-The merit of the above mechanism is that it retains the same form of simplified and traditional mappings with the existing SLD as possible as it can.
-It doesn’t change the simplified type or traditional type of each variant characters of these 136 variant mappings, instead, it subdivides them into common simplified/traditional ones and extra simplified/traditional ones, and generates extra disposition rules.
-The disadvantage is it doesn’t guarantee the applicant could get any specific label from an infinite allocatable label list, but allows the applicant to replace the original input label with the desired specific variant label.
-CGP regards it as an acceptable trade-off to reduce the number of multiple allocatable labels.
+The merit of the above mechanism is that it retains the same simplified and traditional mappings as the existing SLD as far as possible.
+It does not change the simplified type or traditional type of any variant character of these 136 variant mappings, Instead, it subdivides them into common simplified/traditional ones and extra simplified/traditional ones, and generates extra disposition rules.
+The disadvantage is that it doesn’t guarantee that the applicant could get any specific label from an infinite allocatable label list, but allows the applicant to replace the original input label with one specific desired variant label.
+CGP regards this as an acceptable trade-off to reduce the number of multiple allocatable labels.

 Create new sub-types for multiple mapping variants